Kemyke/AOC2024/README.md

 Day 7: worked for the first time both part, 1st in the Trimble private board (1003 on global), yeah

 Day 8: hard to understand the description, otherwise straightforward implementation

+Day 9: different parsing for part2 (not usual).
+Part2 had a bug as I forgot one criteria (fastest in company board)